Riingo Banerjee

 Arnab Riingo Banerjee, better known as Riingo Banerjee (রিঙ্গো ব্যানার্জী), is an Indian Bengali film director and score composer.

 Family and personal life

 Banerjee has a sister, Amrita, who resides in New Jersey.
 His father Amiya Banerjee died in 2020.

+Banerjee was married to Bangladeshi actress Shomi Kaiser from 1999 to 2001.

 Career

 Banerjee worked in the advertising industry for 14 years before entering the world of cinema working as a film writer, director, cinematographer and editor.
 He was the first person to introduce digital cinema in East India.